-They say staying home is the new going out.
-And installing a home bar is the perfect solution for making entertaining at home a breeze.
-Whether it’s an entire in-house home bar that emulates the real thing, or you’ve decided to convert a butler’s pantry to a convenient drinks mixing station, there are plenty of home bar ideas for setting up a bar at home.
+It might be an entire in-house home bar that emulates the real thing.
+Or perhaps you’ve decided to convert a butler’s pantry to a convenient drinks mixing station.
+There are plenty of home bar ideas for setting up a bar at home.
 Even if you don’t have a lot of space to spare, styling up a simple bar cabinet or bar cart will add some hedonistic flair to your home.

-Make your home feel party-ready with cabinets or shelving dedicated to holding spirits and liqueurs and showing off sparkling glassware and bar tools, whether you go for a complete wet bar with a sink or have a simple dry bar.
+Make your home feel post-pandemic party ready.
+All you need is cabinets or shelving dedicated to holding spirits and liqueurs and showing off sparkling glassware and bar tools.
+Go for a complete wet bar with a sink or have a simple dry bar.
 When it comes to home bar ideas, you can go as fancy or as casual as you like–just make sure your bar is well stocked!

 1. Colour in cognac tones

 If you just want to set up a little dry bar in your living room, you can really do a lot to spruce up a plain set of shelves.
-The trick is to use a colour palette that references the translucent warm tones of spirits, have subtle back lighting and add in some metallic pops to give it a fancier vibe.
-Don’t want to tile here?
-Try a strip of faux tile hanging wallpaper.
+The trick is to use a colour palette that references the translucent warm tones of spirits.
+Then add subtle back lighting and metallic pops to give it a fancier vibe.
+Don’t want to tile in this area?
+Try a strip of faux tile hanging wallpaper instead.

 2. Make it feel zesty